Skip to main content

 Moat includes prepackaged language server configurations that give Claude Code access to code intelligence features like go-to-definition, find-references, and diagnostics.
 Language servers are installed as Claude Code plugins during image build.

-Add language_servers to your agent.yaml:
+Add language_servers to your moat.yaml:

 agent: claude